 Liability Insurance FAQs

-If you have been refused liability insurance due to non-disclosure, criminal convictions or previous bankruptcy or IVAs, contact SIS today on 0161 969 6040, we can help.
+If you have been refused liability insurance due to non-disclosure, criminal convictions or previous bankruptcy or IVAs, call SIS today on 0161 969 6040, we can help.
+To get a quote simply click the button below:

 What is employers’ liability insurance?